 Packets for Concurrent Enrollment formerly called Post-Secondary Enrollment Option (PSEO) classes and registration forms for the Career Academy programs are available in the high school office during the registration process for next year's classes.
 These courses are for elective credit.
 Students may register for a maximum of 8 courses each semester (this includes high school and college credit courses).
 Please note completion deadline dates.
-The Kirkwood Community College registration form (Concurrent Enrollment Agreement Form) for the 2023-24 school year is due TBA to the High School Office.
+The deadline for the Kirkwood Community College registration form will be posted during the Monticello High School registration period.
+This form needs to be turned in to the High School office by the deadline.